Itsavirus-com/NGBlu/README.md

 ## Overview

 **IO2 Frontend** is a modern web application built for enterprise data management.
 This project provides a comprehensive dashboard for managing end clients, business partners, companies, and addresses with a robust user management system.

-## Tech Stack
+This project is built using:
 - **Framework:** Next.js 14 with App Router
 - **Language:** TypeScript
 - **Data Fetching:** SWR for API data fetching and caching